 - Non-Member - $12.50

-This course is free to APA members through the Course of the Month program.
-Promotional pricing valid April 1-30, 2019.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended April 30, 2019.

 - Critically review the wide variety of CIM treatments proposed for the treatment of people with autism spectrum disorders (ASD) using the US Preventive Services Task Force criteria